County of Tyrol: Gorizia-Tyrol

 In 1253 Count Meinhard of Gorizia (Görz) inherited the Tyrolean lands by his marriage to Adelheid, daughter of the last Count Albert IV of Tyrol.
 When their sons divided their estate in 1271, the elder Meinhard II took Tyrol, for which he was recognized as an immediate lordship.
 He supported the German king Rudolph of Habsburg against his rival King Ottokar II of Bohemia.
 In reward, he received the Duchy of Carinthia with the Carniolan march in 1286.

 In 1307 Meinhard's son Henry was elected King of Bohemia, After his death, he had one surviving daughter, Margaret Maultasch, who could gain the rule only over Tyrol.
 In 1342 she married Louis V of Wittelsbach, then Margrave of Brandenburg.
 The red eagle in Tyrol's coat of arms may derive from the Brandenburg eagle at the time when she and her husband ruled Tyrol and Brandenburg in personal union, though the Tyrolean eagle had already appeared in the 13th century.

 Louis V died in 1361, followed by Margaret's son Meinhard III two years later.
 Lacking any descendants to succeed her, she bequeathed the county to Rudolph IV of Habsburg, Duke of Austria in 1363.
 He was recognized by the House of Wittelsbach in 1369.
-From that time onward, Tyrol was ruled by various lines of the Austrian Habsburg dynasty, who held the title of Count.
+From that time onward, Tyrol was ruled by various lines of the Austrian House of Habsburg, who held the title of count.

 Austria

 After the Habsburg hereditary lands had been divided by the 1379 Treaty of Neuberg, Tyrol was ruled by the descendants of Duke Leopold III of Austria.
 After a second division within the Leopoldinian line in 1406, Duke Frederick IV of the Empty Pockets ruled them.
-In 1420 he made Innsbruck the Tyrolean residence.
-In 1490 his son and heir Sigismund renounced Tyrol and Further Austria in favour of his cousin German king Maximilian I of Habsburg.
+In 1420 he made Innsbruck the Tyrolean capital.
+In 1490 his son and heir Sigismund renounced Tyrol and Further Austria in favour of his cousin German King Maximilian I of Habsburg.
 By then Maximilian I had re-united all Habsburg lands under his rule.
 In 1500 he also acquired the remaining Gorizia (Görz) territories around Lienz and the Puster Valley.

-When Emperor Ferdinand I of Habsburg died in 1564, he bequeathed the rule over Tyrol and Further Austria to his second son Archduke Ferdinand II.
+When Emperor Ferdinand I died in 1564, he bequeathed the rule over Tyrol and Further Austria to his second son Archduke Ferdinand II.
 Both territories thereafter fell to the younger sons of the Habsburg Emperors: Archduke Matthias in 1608 and Maximilian III in 1612.
 After the death of Archduke Sigismund Francis in 1665, all Habsburg lands were again under the united rule of the Emperor Leopold I.

-From the time of Maria Theresa of Austria (1740−1780) onward, Tyrol was governed by the central government of the Habsburg monarchy at Vienna in all matters of major importance.
+From the time of Maria Theresa (1740−1780) onward, Tyrol was governed by the central government of the Habsburg monarchy at Vienna in all matters of major importance.
 In 1803 the lands of the Bishoprics of Trent and Brixen were secularised and incorporated into the county.